 Photo by Monica McGivern

-The Freehand Miami gained popularity thanks to Gabriel Orta and the rest of the mixologists at the Broken Shaker, but the Miami Beach's first upscale hostel has made a name for itself, and a lot of it has to do with their intimate pool parties.
-With a ping pong table, whimsical décor, tasty cocktails, and themed splash bashes that host some of the best underground DJs in the 305, the Freehand is a welcome escape from reality.
+The Freehand Miami gained popularity thanks to Gabriel Orta and the rest of the mixologists at the Broken Shaker, but Miami Beach's first upscale hostel has also made a name for itself with its intimate pool parties.
+With a Ping-Pong table, colorful decor, tasty cocktails, and themed splash bashes that present some of the best underground DJs in the 305, the Freehand is a welcome escape from reality.
 The party continues 'round the clock at this millennial tourist hub, but the monthly Full Moon Night Swims are particularly special and provide a rare opportunity for visitors to mix with the locals.
 During the monthly events, Miami-based artisans showcase their creations beneath the glow of lanterns and a breathtaking full moon.

-The beach is one of the greatest things Miami has to offer, but truth is, every time we head out to SoBe and laze away for hours on hand, we later discover grains of sand stuck in places we didn't even know existed.
-At the Standard, though, lounging by Miami's best pool on one of the many beach chairs that dot the deck or on the makeshift beach, sans sand, of course, is like spending a day on South Beach.
-That's because the infinity pool, equipped with an under-water sound system and all, is so close to the water that if you stand at just the right angle, it seems to disappear onto the Atlantic.
-Being that the Standard is a spa within itself, you know there's bound to be lots of pampering, like the arctic plunge, a 50-degree mini pool that claims to "increase your heart rate and kick start your circulation."
-If sitting in an ice box for an entire minute isn't your thing (that's the recommended amount of time you should be in there, anyway), the Roman waterfall hot tub will warm your insides with eight feet of 103-degree water to "alleviate pain and detoxify" the body.
-With an oceanfront wooden deck, the Standard also offers paddle boarding lessons.
-All this fun comes with a pretty heavy price tag ($75 for a day pass from Monday through Thursday, $125 on the weekends, or the equivalent in spa spending), but at least you won't have any sand glued to your body for days.
+The beach is one of Miami's greatest treasures, but every trip there ends with grains of sand stuck in places we didn't even know existed.
+At the Standard's pool, though, relaxing on one of the many lounge chairs or on the makeshift beach — sans sand, of course — is like spending a day on South Beach.
+That's because the infinity pool, equipped with an underwater sound system, is so close to the water that if you stand at just the right angle, it seems to disappear into the bay.
+Being that the Standard is a spa within itself, you know there's bound to be lots of pampering, like the Arctic Plunge, a 50-degree minipool that claims to "increase your heart rate and kickstart your circulation."
+If sitting in an ice box for the recommended minute isn't your thing, the Roman waterfall hot tub will warm your insides with eight feet of 103-degree water to "alleviate pain and detoxify" the body.
+With a waterfront wooden deck, the Standard also offers paddleboarding lessons.
+All of this fun comes with a pretty hefty price tag — $75 for a day pass Monday through Thursday and $150 Friday through Sunday and holidays or the equivalent in spa spending — but at least you won't have sand glued to your body for days.